engrmahabub/wee/syntax/structure.md

 | done     | Terminate iteration _for_ and continue after for.
 | cycle    | Start point for repetitive block
 | repeat   | Jump to beginning of _cycle_ block
-| exit     | exit inner cycle and continue after cycle.
+| stop     | stop inner cycle and continue after end of cycle.
 | if       | Conditional statement execution
 | is       | Start logical decision block
 | no       | Second path of conditional block